 CRM-07 List of all owners pets should be easily accessible

-Figure 18 satisfies the basic intent of business rule CRM-07; adding the columns for the pet’s names, breed, species, and gender ID keys completes the needs to satisfy this rule.
+Figure 18 satisfies the basic intent of business rule CRM-07; adding the columns for the pet’s name, breed, species, and gender ID keys completes the needs to satisfy this rule.
 However, looking at a group of keys is not useful information.
-Rather than using several subqueries and JOINs to tie the data together, simple functions were created to show what species, breed, and gender an animal has based on an associated key [code insert 1 & figure 19].
+Rather than using several subqueries and JOINs to tie the data together, simple functions were created to show what species, breed, and gender an animal is based on an associated key [code insert 1 & figure 19].